 High Angle View of Grilled Meal of Steak and Vegetables Spread Out on Rustic Wooden Table at Barbeque Party nice photo

 Fact: the food industry is the only one that can touch every living person on the planet - with or without the Internet.

 With a rapidly growing population in Australia, there has never been a better time to be involved in food.
 Our foodservice design business (Food Strategy) is growing, too - and it doesn't look like it’s slowing down.

 There is a quiet trend about to boom in aged care meals and associated services.
 As we live longer, the aged care market is expanding rapidly.
-The demands on quality care and healthy food is exploding as big business.
+The demands on quality care and healthy food are exploding as big business.